The latest version of Typora already supports normal HTML tags.

 , meta

-, etc) in Markdown document will be rendered as HTML Block, for example:
+, etc) in a Markdown document will be rendered as an HTML Block, for example:

 <details>